Siirry pääsisältöön

 • Publish your data in a data repository or a peer-reviewed data journal.

-• Use repositories or publishers which provide persistent identifiers (DOI, URN) e.g. Finnish Social Science Data Archive and/or Zenodo
+• Use repositories or publishers which provide persistent identifiers (DOI, URN) e.g. Finnish Social Science Data Archive (FSD) and/or Zenodo

 • It is recommended to make all research data, code and software created within a research project available for reuse, e.g., under Creative Commons, GNU, MIT or another relevant license.